lim44104/XMDb/README.md

   * Website: https://lim44104.github.io/ID_LimXuanQing_Assignment2/

 ### How to clone this code?
-  * Clone/Download this repository link to your own local host.
+  * Download this repository code to your own local host.
   * Register an account in [Movie Database API](https://www.themoviedb.org/) to get your own api keys.
   * Change the api key in api.js file.
   * This code is yours now!